Horrible Histories at Hampton Court Palace

 What should I wear?

 Please dress appropriately for weather conditions on the day.
-This is an outdoor show and runs for an hour.
-There is no cover available in the case of rain and only limited shade on the site.
+This is an outdoor show seated directly on grass and runs for an hour.
+There is no cover available in the case of rain and very limited shade on the site.
 Also please note that the grass may be damp and so waterproof shoes might be preferable.

 Can I bring something to sit on?

 Yes, please bring your own blankets and cushions into the outdoor theatre space.
 Please do not bring folding chairs with you as they can restrict the view of the stage for others.
 There will be cushions to hire onsite for the duration of the performance.
 These are priced at £1.50 per cushion or 4 for £5.
-Please bring cash as cards will not be accepted.
+Contactless is preferred as the method of payment.

 Can I bring my own food into the show with me?